SpangleLabs/simple-tg-backup/README.md

 ## TODO lists
 ### TODO: Would be good
-- Allow specifying multiple chats to archive
+- Implement download for multiple dialogs
+  - Metrics ofc
-  - Metrics on how many chats are being watched, what's the chat download queue?
-What's the total number of chats?
+    - How many dialogs are being watched
+    - What's the dialog download queue?
+    - What's the total number of dialogs?
-  - Ability to archive all by pattern?
-All users perhaps
-  - Ability to exclude which chats are being archived
+- Further work on the web UI
+  - Implement form for setting behaviour config for individual dialogs
+  - Implement form for setting up filtered configuration for dialogs
+    - Also, update the "default" value for dialogs in known dialogs list, when this is done
+    - And then the functionality, ofc
+- Data deduplication
   - Deduplicate admin events in the same way messages are?
   - Deduplicate users in the same way messages are
   - Deduplicate chats in the same way messages are
   - Double check how sticker and sticker set deduplication is working

-### TODO: full archiver
-- List how many chats there are
 - Store shared locations, with history

-- Archive channel data, for messages sent from channels
+### TODO: Later
 - Behaviour setting to only download necessary stickers, rather than entire packs

-### TODO: eventually
-- HTML view of chatting?
+- HTML view of chats?
 - Store web page previews?